profbmuthu/CCrime/_posts/2017-1-2-Network.md

   x: -1000
   y: 0
 ---
-## Network ~ Computer Network?
+## NW ~ Computer NW?

-   + A group or system of interconnected people or things.
+   + NW - Group or system of interconnected people or things.
-   + A computer network is a set of computers connected together for the purpose of sharing resources.
+   + Computer NW - Is a set of computers connected together for the purpose of sharing resources.
+   + Is a telecommunications network which allows computers to exchange data.
+   + Computing devices exchange data with each other using a data link.
+   + Computers are connected with cable media and / or wireless media